GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/userscript/index.md

 ## More information and feedback

 You can find more information about this [feature in the explainer](https://github.com/w3c/webextensions/blob/main/proposals/user-scripts-api.md).
-If you have feedback on the feature or find something that doesn't work, file a bug.
+If you have any feedback or find something that doesn't work, let us know by filing a bug.

 ## Manifest